wp-plugins/addsearch/readme.txt

 AddSearch is free for sites up to 500 pages.
 For larger sites there are reasonable monthly or annual fees.
 See details at [www.addsearch.com/pricing/](http://www.addsearch.com/pricing/)

+== Screenshots ==

+1. AddSearch live on [Arctic Startup](http://www.arcticstartup.com).
+Results appear after typing just one letter.

+2. Another example after typing two letters.
+Note the screenshots for all sites in the results.

+3. The same search on an iPhone 5.

 == Upgrade Notice ==
 This is first version of this plugin.